gnodisnait/bp94nball/README.md

 # The Function

-A demo to show that normal backpropagation (BP) method is not(9) for(4) training nball embeddings.
-That is, BP can not achieve zero energy cost for embedding tree/forest structres into word embeddings.
+A demo to show that normal back-propagation (BP) method is not(9) for(4) training nball embeddings.
+That is, BP can not achieve zero energy cost for embedding tree/forest structures into word embeddings.

 # Description